 They are easy to set up and highly secured.

-They can be directly connected to a PoE network video recorder (PoE NVR), which will then be connected to a router, then the secuiry camera will be up and running.
+They can be directly connected to a PoE network video recorder (PoE NVR), which will then be connected to a router, then the security camera will be up and running.
 (See Reolink PoE IP cameras and NVRs)

 Usually, we use Cat 5 or Cat 6 cable to connect PoE cameras to NVRs and routers.
 But what's the difference between Cat 5 and Cat 6?

 1. Category 5 cable, also known as Cat 5, is a type of Ethernet network cable used to transmit video signal and supply power to network IP cameras.
-Cat 5, Cat 5e, and Cat 6 are Ethernet cables that supports different internet speed, bandwidth and transmitting distance.
+Cat 5, Cat 5e, and Cat 6 are Ethernet cables that support different internet speed, bandwidth and transmitting distance.
 Despite the differences, all Ethernet cables can be plugged into the same network port.

 2. Many PoE camera users agree that the Cat 5 Ethernet cable is sufficient enough to power most IP security cameras.
-Of course, Cat 6 Ethernet cable is the much more future-proof and would be more advanced than Cat 5 or Cat 5e in terms of stability and speed.
+Of course, Cat 6 Ethernet cable is much more future-proof and would be more advanced than Cat 5 or Cat 5e in terms of stability and speed.

 If you want your PoE cameras to work with non-PoE NVR and router, an extra power adapter will be needed.